satrioarifw/budget-manager/README.md

 Budget Manager is a simple web application based on AngularJS and Bootstrap for the frontend, and Node.js with MongoDB for the backend.
 It allow you to add expense/income records and know the current balance of your account.

+## Installation

+Get the sources with `git clone https://github.com/kdelemme/budget-manager.git`

+Then, go inside the api folder: `cd api`

+And install all the npm dependencies: `npm install express mongoose passport passport-local bcrypt`

 ## Roadmap

 ### Version 1